HomeLatest NewsIndustryRIL lays $10 billion investment roadmap on clean energy

 RIL looks to target the gap in India’s solar manufacturing capability, while it plans to breach a target of 175GW by 2022 based on imported equipment.
 The timing of the plan coincides with the government’s Rs 4,500-crore production-linked incentive to encourage domestic manufacturing.

-The green hydrogen and fuel cell units will prepare the conglomerate for a market for new-age mobility solutions such as hydrogen vehicles lurking on the horizon, as envisaged in the Budget 2021 national hydrogen mission.
+The green hydrogen and fuel cell units will prepare the conglomerate for a market for new-age mobility solutions such as hydrogen vehicles lurking on the horizon, as envisaged in the 2021 national hydrogen mission.
 The plan fits well with the philosophy of its fuel retail venture with British major BP for offering diversified mobility solutions.

 Get the day's headlines from Tech Observer straight in your inbox